How to Mix Purple Watercolor Paint

 Pastels are made by adding more water.
 Use a palette with deep wells when mixing pastels.

-An opaque version may be perfect for what you are doing but is generally frowned upon by watercolor purists.
+An opaque version may be perfect for what you are doing, but it is generally frowned upon by watercolor purists.
 But who cares if you’re having fun?

-To make a lilac color, add quinacridone rose (or another cool red) to ultramarine blue and dilute the color.
+To make lilac, add quinacridone rose (or another cool red) to ultramarine blue and dilute the mixture.
 It also looks pretty when you add white.

 You can use the same mixture to make a mauve color.
 Just add a bit more of the quinacridone rose.
 If you prefer a more muted version, add a tiny drop of yellow into the mixture to tone it down.